House Proposes Green Tax on Polypropylene Manufacturers

 The House of Representatives has proposed the introduction of a green tax on industries engaged in the production of polypropylene, one of the most widely used materials in plastic manufacturing.

-The green chamber added that it would also consider legislation to regulate polypropylene production and promote recycling as part of a nationwide strategy to mitigate pollution and safeguard public health.
+The Green Chamber added it would also consider legislation to regulate polypropylene production and promote recycling as part of a nationwide strategy to mitigate pollution and safeguard public health.

 He stated: “Polypropylene’s environmental impact is substantial and disturbing.
 During the production process, it releases toxic chemicals like formaldehyde and benzene, putting workers and nearby communities at risk.